dgroomes/stackoverflow-look-back/README.md

 1. Expand the votes data into posts data using <https://data.stackexchange.com>
 1. View and search a copy of the posts data

-(Update: this is in flux as I experiment with the code layout since modularizing and moving to TypeScript) The source code is laid out in a directory structure that separates generic code from the *Look Back Tool*-specific code.
-Within the *Look Back Tool* code it is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.
+The source code is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.

-* `web-extension-types/`
-    * TypeScript type declaration files for browser (vendor) JavaScript APIs.
-This means there are `.d.ts` files for Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
-Yes there is probably an open source version of this but I would prefer to minimize third-party dependencies where feasible.
-* `rpc-framework/`
-    * The code in this directory implements a generic Remote Procedure Call (RPC) framework for browser extensions.
-This code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
-* `web-extension-framework/`
-    * The code in this directory implements an RPC-centric browser extension framework.
-It depends on the lower-level `rpc-framework`.
-    * For more information, see [Web Extension Framework](#web-extension-framework)
 * `util/`
     * Miscellaneous utility code that is not specific to the *Look Back Tool*.
 * `src/`